Chapbook: Content

-The stories in many of the popular chapbooks can be traced back to much earlier origins.
+Stories in many chapbooks have much earlier origins.
 Bevis of Hampton was an Anglo-Norman romance of the 13th century, which probably drew on earlier themes.
-The structure of The Seven Sages of Rome was from the orient, and was used by Chaucer.
+The structure of The Seven Sages of Rome was of Eastern origin, and was used by Geoffrey Chaucer.
 Many jests about ignorant and greedy clergy in chapbooks were taken from The Friar and the Boy printed about 1500 by Wynkyn de Worde, and The Sackfull of News (1557).